microsoft/cobalt/docs/3_NEW_TEMPLATE.md

-# 3. Creating a New Stack
+# 3. Creating a New Template
 *Have you completed the quick start guide?
 Deploy your first infrastructure as code project with Cobalt by following the [quick-start guide](./2_QUICK_START_GUIDE.md).*
 ## 3.1 Overview
 < Describe the general context around this walkthrough/lab >